Ethiopia's war-scarred Tigray region regains some services

 The government seized Mekelle, home to 500,000 people, on Nov.
 28, and released a video last week entitled “Normalcy in the eyes of the residents” featuring interviews with Tigrayans.

 The government said mobile voice services in Mekelle and six other towns had been restored, and that electricity was also back in the regional capital.
-However, of 27 calls Reuters made to Mekelle on Monday, only 6 connected.
+However, of 27 calls made by Reuters to Mekelle on Monday, only 6 connected.

-The civil aviation authority said it reopened airspace in Tigray region at 2 p.m.
-(11OO GMT) on Monday.

 A 40-year-old driver reached by phone in Mekelle said power was back but there was little water and food was extremely expensive.
 “People are going outside because they are hungry,” he told Reuters on condition of anonymity.